BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 ### Other

 The iPhone X<span class="small-caps">S</span> is now rated for IP68 water resistence (maximum depth of 2 meters up to 30 minutes).
-A nice imprevement on something I hope to never have to test.
+This is a nice improvement on something I hope to never have to test.
 Though, I did once bike with my iPhone 7 in my bike mount while it was raining, because I knew it should be fine (it was).

 The battery life in this iPhone is incredible!
-I really wasnt expecting such an improvement.
+I really wasn't expecting such an improvement.
 One day I left work and my phone still had 86% battery left!
 I didn't charge it that night, and finally plugged it in right before bed the day after, at 1% left.
 I don't think I've ever gotten two full days out of a single